JonTron

-Jonathan Aryan Jafari (جاناتان آرین جعفری; born March 24, 1990), better known online as JonTron, is an Iranian-American YouTuber.
+Jonathan Aryan Jafari (born March 24, 1990), better known as JonTron, is an American YouTuber and comedian.
 He created the eponymous YouTube web series JonTron, where he reviews and parodies video games, films and other media.

 Jafari is the co-creator and former co-host of the Let's Play webseries Game Grumps, and co-created the video game entertainment website Normal Boots.
-As of July 2025, his YouTube channel JonTronShow has 6.48 million subscribers and 1.40 billion views.
+As of August 2026, his YouTube channel JonTronShow has 6.39 million subscribers and 1.42 billion views.

 Early life

 Jafari was born in Rancho Palos Verdes, California, on March 24, 1990, to Afshin and Irene Jafari.
-He is of Hungarian descent on his mother's side, and Iranian descent on his father's side.
+His father is of Iranian descent and his mother is of Hungarian descent.
 He attended Palos Verdes Peninsula High School from 2004 to 2008.

 Career

 Early career

 Jafari created a Newgrounds account under the name "BirdmanXZ6" in 2003, and uploaded five animations depicting anthropomorphic onions.
 In 2006, he made a YouTube account under the same name.
-Jafari uploaded videos on ScrewAttack.com in 2010, reviewing games such as GoldenEye 007 and at ScrewAttack, he met creator Austin "PeanutButterGamer" Hargrave.
+Jafari uploaded videos on ScrewAttack.com in 2010, reviewing games such as GoldenEye 007.